sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 ### 1. It's fun and rewarding!

-- Efficient collaboration in modern tools (e.g. GitHub)
+- Efficient collaboration in modern tools from anywhere (e.g. GitHub)
 - Easier to share your work
 - Feels good to contribute to the common good
 - You learn a lot, and meet new people!

+Note:

+- Modern: Single source of truth, merge changes, automatically generate website, automated checks

 --